dylan-profiler/compressio/README.md

 [![Code example](images/notebook-example.png)](examples/notebooks/Compressio.ipynb).

-There is a collection of example notebooks to play with in the [examples directory](examples/notebooks/) with a quick start notebook available[here](examples/notebooks/Compressio.ipynb).
+There is a collection of example notebooks to play with in the [examples directory](examples/notebooks/) with a quick start notebook available [here](examples/notebooks/Compressio.ipynb).

 ## Optimizing strings in pandas